antiguatechlabs/antigua-tech-labs/memory-bank/techContext.md

 - **TypeScript**: Used throughout the project for type safety and improved developer experience.

 ### UI Libraries
-- **Chakra UI 3.17.0**: A component library focused on accessibility, customization, and developer experience.
+- **Material UI 7.1.0**: A comprehensive component library with a rich set of components, icons, and theming capabilities.
 Used as the primary UI framework.
-- **Material UI 7.1.0**: Provides additional components and icons to complement Chakra UI.
 - **Framer Motion 12.10.4**: Powers animations and transitions throughout the site.

 ### Form Handling
 - **React Hook Form 7.56.3**: Manages form state, validation, and submission with minimal re-renders.

 ### Styling
-- **Emotion**: Powers the styling system for Chakra UI components.
+- **Emotion**: Powers the styling system for Material UI components.
 - **CSS Variables**: Used for theme switching and global styling properties.
 - **Global CSS**: Provides baseline styling and custom properties.
+- **Material UI sx prop**: Used for component-specific styling.

 ### Development Tools
 - **ESLint 9**: Ensures code quality and consistency.